ManarShawahni/Multi-AS-BGP-Network-Simulation/README.md

 ✔️ **Testing redundancy by simulating link failures and automatic rerouting.**
 ✔️ **Monitoring and troubleshooting BGP sessions using debugging commands.**

+📌 **See the report for multiple scenarios and a detailed explanation of everything done.**

 ---

 ## 📂 **Repository Structure**